truemark/autoalarm/README.md

 thresholds) for the tag to function correctly.
 If these thresholds are not supplied, the alarm will not be created unless defaults are defined.

-The following schema is used to define tag values for all tags:
+The following schema is used to define tag values for all Alarm Management tags:

 ```plaintext
 Warning Threshold / Critical Threshold / Period / Evaluation Periods / Statistic / Datapoints to Alarm / ComparisonOperator / Missing Data Treatment